 Hiking in the Parc national des Pingualuit, discover Nunavik, the exceptional meteor crater, and the clear blue waters of Lake Pingualuk.
 You can also explore the Puvirnituq River Canyon—a veritable kingdom of flora and tundra at its best!

-On behalf of our guides and our community, we welcome you to our region: Tunngasugit!
+On behalf of our guides and our community, we welcome you to our region: Tungngasugit!

 The undeveloped trails in Parc national des Pingualuit are suitable for both beginner and intermediate level hikers, depending on the area.
 During your hikes, you may come across unstable, sometimes slippery terrain and uneven ground, which can make hiking difficult.
 However, this trip is suitable for anyone who is reasonably fit.
 Please contact us if you have any questions concerning the difficulty of this trip.